carpentries-incubator/python-humanities-lesson/episodes/04-merging-data.md

 ```

-In our example, the join key is the column containing the identifier, which is called `EEBO`.
+In our example, the join key is the column containing the identifier, which is called `TCP`.

-Now that we know the fields with the common EEBO ID attributes in each
+Now that we know the fields with the common TCP ID attributes in each
 DataFrame, we are almost ready to join our data.
 However, since there are
 [different types of joins](http://blog.codinghorror.com/a-visual-explanation-of-sql-joins/), we
 also need to decide which type of join makes sense for our analysis.